Upadeśasāhasrī: Chapter 1. How to enlighten the pupil

 Knowledge of Brahman is to obtained by a worthy pupil from an accomplished teacher, who should train the students in archiving the virtues necessary for proper understanding.
 The teacher teaches the srutis concerned with the oneness of Atman with Brahman, referring to a large number of sruti-statements.
-The teacher then continues by reinforcing disiedentification from societal status and the body, The teacher then shows how the sruti and smriti describe the "marks of Atman," explaining how the Atman is different from body, caste, family, and purifying ceremonies.
+The teacher then continues by reinforcing disidentification from societal status and the body, The teacher then shows how the sruti and smriti describe the "marks of Atman," explaining how the Atman is different from body, caste, family, and purifying ceremonies.
 Final release is obtained by the knowledge that Atman is identical to Brahman.